TeslimahSarayi/NATIONAL-RAIL-SERVICE-ANALYSIS/README.md

     1. Edinburgh Waverley⇒London Kings Cross
     2. York⇒Wakefield
     3. London Euston⇒York
-* The departure stations London St. Pancras, Bristol Temple Meads and Reading all recorded 100% punctuality rates; however, Reading and London St. Pancras still received refund requests due to cancellations originating from those stations
+* The departure stations London St. Pancras, Bristol Temple Meads and Reading all recorded 100% punctuality rates; however, Reading and London St. Pancras still received refund requests due to cancellations originating from those stations.
 ## RECOMMENDATIONS

 The following actions are recommended to improve operational efficiency, customer satisfaction and revenue retention:
-1. **Leverage data for customer retention**:  Use refund behavior patterns to design targeted loyalty or compensation schemes for frequent commuters
+1. **Leverage data for customer retention**:  Use refund patterns to design targeted loyalty or compensation schemes for frequent commuters
-Targeted Communication: Notify weekday commuters in advance about service improvements or alternative routes during disruption-heavy periods.
+   * Targeted Communication: Notify weekday commuters in advance about service improvements or alternative routes during disruption-heavy periods
-For customers affected by repeated disruptions, offer automated credit towards future journeys rather than cash refund, keeping them engaged in the service.
+   * For customers affected by repeated disruptions, offer automated credit towards future journeys rather than cash refund, keeping them engaged in the service
 2. **Target route reliability improvements** : Develop action plans for the least reliable routes, through infrastructure checks, schedule adjustments, or alternative routing
 3. **Address disruption drivers**: Implement targeted measures to reduce weather and staffing related disruptions, including contingency crew availability, seasonal schedule adjustments , and proactive maintenance planning
-4. **Enhance refund management in high punctuality stations**: Focus on reducing cancellations that generate refund requests despite strong on-time performance by introducing contingency planning,  reallocating resources, and strengthening operational resilience at departure stations.
+4. **Enhance refund management in high punctuality stations**: Focus on reducing cancellations from stations that generate refund requests despite strong on-time performance by introducing contingency planning,  reallocating resources, and strengthening operational resilience.

 ## CONCLUSION
 This analysis highlights that while overall punctuality is strong at 93%, underlying operational weaknesses, particularly concentrated in certain routes, time periods, and causes of disruption, continue to impact both revenue and customer trust.
 Addressing these vulnerabilities will help strengthen railway operations, reduce delays, and deliver a smoother , more reliable travel experience for passengers across the UK.